 All of these mountains, ridges and hills can be climbed year round.
 Even in raging rain storms ripping off the Pacific it can be an exhilarating hike if you've got some simple light weight rain and wind attire.
 There is seldom lightning accompanying these rainstorms in the bay area unlike the Sierra.
 In the summer when there is low pressure along the coast the fog tends to move into the county over the hills on the heels of a westerly wind during the course of the night, especially over the Inverness Ridge and the west Marin hills but often burns off by afternoon.
 The more inland you go the warmer and calmer the weather, If it's hot inland you can go out towards the coast for cooler hikes.
 On hot summer days it can reach near 100 by mid afternoon.
 The use of sunscreen cannot be underestimated.

-Regardless of the time of year it is always good to bring plenty of water, a snack and and at least a windbreaker.
+Regardless of the time of year unless it's a super hot day it is always good to bring plenty of water, a snack and at least a windbreaker.
 No matter how mellow it is at the bottom by the time you get up 1,000 ft or so it can get windy and significantly cooler.